 We are registering the primary offering of up to 14,166,667 shares of our Class A common stock issuable upon the exercise of the Public Warrants and Private Placement Warrants.
 We are also registering the resale of securities by the Selling Securityholders or their permitted transferees from time to time.
 The securities we are registering for resale will permit the Selling Securityholders to conduct public secondary trading of these securities from time to time after the date of this prospectus.
 We will not receive any of the proceeds from the sale of the securities offered by this prospectus.
 We will receive up to an aggregate of approximately \$162.9 million from the exercise of the Warrants assuming the exercise in full of all of the Warrants for cash.
-The aggregate proceeds to the Selling Securityholders from the sale of the securities will be the purchase price of the securities less any discounts and commissions.
+The aggregate proceeds to the Selling Securityholders from the sale of the securities will be the purchase price of the securities and commissions.
 We will not pay any brokers' or underwriters' discounts and commissions in connection with the registration and sale of the securities covered by this prospectus.
-The Selling Securityholders reserve the right to accept and, together with their respective agents, to reject, any proposed purchases of securities to be made directly or through agents.
-We may suspend the sale of securities by the Selling Securityholders pursuant to this prospectus for certain periods of time for certain reasons, including if the prospectus is required to be supplemented or amended to include additional material information.
+The Selling Securityholders to be made directly or through agents.
+We may suspend the sale of securities by the Selling Securityholders pursuant to this prospectus or through agents.
+We may suspend the sale of securities by the Selling Securityholders pursuant to this prospectus or thorough agents.
+We may suspend the sale of securities by the Selling Securityholders pursuant to this prospectus for certain periods of time for certain neasons, including if the prospectus is required to be supplemented or amended to include additional material information.